+The Board will appoint Chris Zeal as a director of the Company with effect from 1 July 2018.
+David Pinckney intends to retire from his directorship at the end of October 2018.
 The Board will consider the level of Directors' fees at least annually.
-Any changes to be made to Directors' remuneration will be made in accordance with the policy stated above.
+Any changes to be made to Directors' remuneration during this period will be made in accordance with the policy stated above.
 Directors' remuneration must be made in accordance with the approved policy unless approved by a separate shareholder resolution.
 The Directors' Remuneration Policy was approved by the shareholders at the AGM on 19 July 2017 and will remain in place until 29 February 2020.